Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

     * Also read ["Trust the process"](/posts/trust-the-process-nickmilo22/), an essay.
 * You have to [interpret your sources](/posts/dont-rely-on-source-have-faith-in-yourself/) and then rely on your own thoughts henceforth to get the maximum benefit.
 Collecting information does not increase your knowledge.
 * [Use outlines](/posts/how-i-use-outlines-to-write-any-text/) to start with the first draft of your writing project.
 * Then [ease into writing](/posts/ease-into-writing/) by adding Zettel notes to the outline, pasting their contents in.

-<%# <!--ct: keep in sync with content/posts/2015/07/getting-started.txt --> %>

 ## Principles

 > Principles are higher than techniques.
-Principles produce techniques in an instant.
+Principles produce techniques in an instant.<br>
 > ---Ido Portal

 * [Principle of Atomicity](/posts/create-zettel-from-reading-notes/): put things that belong together into a single note, [give it an ID](/posts/add-identity/), but limit its content to that single topic.
 * Our post about the [Principle of Connectivity](/posts/luhmann-folgezettel-truth/) highlights how different techniques can implement the same underlying principle: links vs note sequences.
     - There's [an expanded explanation of this argument](/posts/understanding-hierarchy-translating-folgezettel/) from 5 years after the initial post about this principle.
     - See the related discussion about [Different Kinds of Ties Between Notes](/posts/kinds-of-ties/).

 ## Knowledge Management